vjz3qz/vjz3qz/README.md

 ## Experience 🚀

-- **Founding Engineer** at Trace AI.
+- **Founding Software Engineer** at Trace AI.
 Building AI tools for engineers and operators in industrial facilities.
 - **Software Engineering Intern** at Charlottesville-Albemarle Rescue Squad.
 Developed a database manager app and optimized an embedded software security system.
 - **Machine Learing Researcher** at UVA's Computational Systems Biology Lab.
 Developed predictive ML models for cancer on high-performance computing systems.
 - **Software Engineering Intern** at Freddie Mac.
 Led the development of a python automation tool, contributed to the data privacy framework, and designed/pitched on a cloud-based document exfiltration prevention solution.